-The claimant serves a counter-affidavit contesting the affidavit of the direct contractor.
+The claimant counter-affidavit serves а contesting the affidavit of the direct contractor.
 It must describe the specific basis on which the claimant contests the direct contractor's affidavit.
 The counter-affidavit shall be served within the time specified along with a proof of service of a copy of it on the direct contractor.
 Service shall be by personal delivery.
-You can use certified mail or express mail but make sure you retain the proof of service receipt of the "green card."
-(Civil Code §§ 9406, 8106 and 8110).
+You can use certified mail or express mail but make sure you retain the proof of service green card.
+(California Civil Code §§ 9406, 8106 and 8110).

 If no counter-affidavit is filed in the time specified, the public agency immediately releases funds to the direct contractor without further notice to the claimant.
-The public agency will not be liable to the claimant for that release.
-(Civil Code § 9406 (b)).
+The public agency is not liable to the claimant for that release.
+(California Civil Code § 9406 (b)).